Why Use Rapeseed Oil? Find Out Why Chefs And Nutritionists Sing Its Praises.

 But many people are still unaware of the nutritional benefits of rapeseed oil, such as that it contains less saturated fat than other commonly used cooking oils and fats (e.g. approx. 50% less than olive oil).
 It is high in unsaturated fats, particularly mono-unsaturated.
 Replacing saturated fats with unsaturated fats in the diet has been shown to lower/reduce blood cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease.
 It is also a rich source of vitamin E.

 Nutritional benefits mean very little if the oil doesn’t taste nice and work well in dishes.
 Luckily, rapeseed oil does both.
 In its refined form, rapeseed oil is flavourless, making it an excellent carrier of flavour and allowing other ingredients, like spices, to really shine during cooking.

 Buy a bottle of cold-pressed and you’ll be getting a wonderful delicate, nutty flavour that works amazingly in dressings, dips, marinades and baking amongst other things.
 Just like fine wine, flavours of these cold-pressed oils may differ slightly, and each producer may have their own unique profile.
 There are also many delicious flavoured/infused rapeseed oils on offer.

-Rapeseed oil has a light, non-greasy texture and is so versatile; it’s the answer to perfect roast potatoes, crusty steaks, vibrant salad dressings and flavourful marinades.
-It can be used in baking in place of butter in most recipes, reducing saturated fat content.
+Rapeseed oil has a light, non-greasy texture and is so versatile; it’s the answer to crispy roast potatoes, perfect steaks, vibrant salad dressings and flavourful marinades.
+It can be used in baking in place of butter in some recipes, reducing saturated fat content.
 With this versatility and beneficial fat profile, combined with its great flavour properties and the fact that it is usually competitively priced, it’s no wonder more and more people are deciding to use it.